|

 as accomodations.
 For the time being,

-so I am not able to offer that to my
+am not able to offer that to my students

 I can recommend: